AM207/2018spring/policies.md

 **Deadlines and Late Days**

 Homework must be turned in on time.
-You can have upto 3 late days across the semester, with no more than 1 late day on any homework.
-(That is you could be late by at most 1 day on at most 3 homework submissions).
+You can have upto 5 late days across the semester, with no more than 1 late day on any homework.
+(That is you could be late by at most 1 day on at most 5 homework submissions).
 No late days on the final exam.

+Homework will be due by 10am on the Friday the week after the thursday the homework was released.

 Exceptions: Nada.
 No exceptions, except for illness, with a doctor's certificate.